stmilne/icds_docs/docs/04_SubmittingJobs.md

 ## Using GPUs

 GPUs are available on RC to users that are added to paid GPU compute accounts.
-To use GPUs, add a resource directive with the **--gres** option:
+To use GPUs, add a resource directive with the **--gpus** option:

 ```
 #!/bin/bash